 What do I think could be improved?

 More vegetarian recipes, but then I would say that, wouldn’t I?
 Vegans in particular are poorly represented.
-This is a shame, when so many of us are trying to cut back a little on dairy.
-I do think a recipe for vegan pastry could have been included.
+This is a shame, when so many of us are trying to cut back on dairy to some extent or another.
+I do think a recipe for vegan pastry would be extremely useful.

 Higgidy: The Cookbook – 100 recipes for pies and more / Camilla Stephens.
 Published by Mitchell Beazley, October 2018.
 Hbk.
 978-1-78472493, £20.